MARS-Group-HAW/MARS-Group-HAW.github.io/docs/tutorial/configuration/sim_config_options.md

+---
+sidebar_position: 1
+description: Lists the simulation configuration options available for the config.
+---

+# Simulation Configuration

 ## Options for Simulation Configuration

 This is a list of all the attributes that can be defined in different sections of the simulation configuration.

-___

 ### Execution

 The simulation is executed in parallel if multiple processors are available.
-Sometimes its handy to switch to a sequential execution to evade problems with locks or synchronization.
+Sometimes it's handy to switch to a sequential execution to evade problems with locks or synchronization.

 Therefore use in top level config option `execution` the `maxProcessCount` property and set it to `1`.